Skip to content

 frontend/src/api.ts

-import { createTRPCClient } from '@trpc/client';
+import { createClient } from '@veloxts/client';

 import type { AppRouter } from '../../api/src/router';

-export const trpc = createTRPCClient<AppRouter>({
+export const api = createClient<AppRouter>({

-url: 'http://localhost:3030/trpc',
+baseUrl: 'http://localhost:3030/trpc',

 });